 Our grandparents ate liver and fermented foods regularly.
 This could have kept them from serious K2 deficiency.
 We're not as lucky.
 So, artificially boosted K2 in chicken dark meat and pork sausages may be keeping millions of us from becoming severely deficient in Vitamin K2.

 How much Vitamin K2 is in chicken and pork?

 Well, the amount in the meat depends on how much synthetic Menadione (K3) was fed to them.
 You can feed them 1000X more than what they need before they exhibit negative side effects.
-Of course, being a for-profit industry, they will feed the chickens just enough to prevent acute deficiency, and not an ounce more.
+Of course, being a for-profit industry, the poultry industry will feed the chickens just enough K3 to prevent acute deficiency, and not an ounce more.